gvinicius/node-heroku-auth/README.md

 This application is jwt auth based on heroku node example, for being used as auth and payload storage for many microservice-architectural apps

+Fill the .env file for production and .env.development according to your targeted environment variables.

+Node version: 12.3.0
+Npm version: 6.13.7

+Install packages:
+$ npm i

-Configure install nodemon for hot reload express:
+Run nodemon for hot reload express:
     $ npm install nodemon -g

 Configure mongo: